-This table details drinking guidelines issued by government bodies in various countries regarding alcohol consumption by women who may become pregnant, are pregnant, or are breastfeeding.
+This table details drinking guidelines issued by government bodies regarding alcohol consumption by women who may become pregnant, are pregnant, or are breastfeeding, in all countries for which IARD has been able to verify the information with the respective national authorities or through publicly accessible documents.
 Recommendations for other healthy adults are detailed separately in the table Drinking guidelines: General population.
 Standard drinks are shown in grams of ethanol.

 It is updated on an ongoing basis as government entities publish and revise their guidelines.